HealingGroundsGame/HealingGrounds/README.md

 We're just beginning, so the possibilities are wide open!
 Here’s what we hope to implement and would love your help building:

 - **Creature Design**: Develop a variety of creatures with unique personalities, traumas, and healing needs.
+Imagine having traits like Hider, Dreamer, Fighter or Creator.
 - **Healing Techniques**: Expand the ways players can interact with creatures (e.g., playing music, storytelling, introducing games).
 - **Emotional Reactions**: Implement creature responses based on how they feel (e.g., gratefulness, calmness, trust).
 - **World-Building**: Design biomes, landscapes, and environments that reflect different moods and themes.